junxit/us-congress-bills-116/bill.md

 >   - **(3)** *Limitations* An eligible entity may not receive an award under paragraph (1) on behalf of an eligible individual unless the eligible entity—
 >     - **(A)** submits to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, and the Secretary approves such application;
 >     - **(B)** provides, in such form and manner as the Secretary may require, assurances that the eligible individual on whose behalf an application was submitted under subparagraph (A) will meet the service requirement described in paragraph (8); and
->     - **(C)** provides, in such form and manner as the Secretary may require, assurances that such individual has a full-time faculty appointment in an accredited health professions school or graduate program and documented commitment from such school or program to spend 75 percent of the total time of such individual on teaching and developing skills in interprofessional education in geriatrics.
+>     - **(C)** provides, in such form and manner as the Secretary may require, assurances that such individual has a full-time faculty appointment in an accredited health professions school or graduate program and documented commitment from such school or program to spend 75 percent of the individual’s time that is supported by the award on teaching and developing skills in interprofessional education in geriatrics.
 >   - **(4)** *Requirements* In awarding grants under this subsection, the Secretary—
 >     - **(A)** shall give priority to eligible entities that apply on behalf of eligible individuals who are on the faculty of institutions that integrate geriatrics education, training, and best practices into academic program criteria;
 >     - **(B)** may give priority to eligible entities that operate a geriatrics workforce enhancement program under subsection (a);